 - International students must successfully complete ENGL 110, a 4-credit course specifically designed for international students. - A minimum of 12 additional credits taken from the approved list of courses. - Complete 2 semesters and one J-term (one full year) of coursework in good standing and maintain a minimum GPA of 2.0. - Application to receive the ACE curriculum must be completed no later than the conclusion of J-Term.
-Applications are available in the Office of the Registrar, 109 Founders Hall.
-Take twelve credits from:
+Applications are available online on the Registrar's Office forms page.
+Take 12 credits from: